Father Stanley Gana

 Summary of Sexual Abuse Allegations against Father Stanley Gana:

-Of the Father Stanley Gana case the 2005 grand jury said Gana “took advantage of altar boys, their trusting families, and vulnerable teenagers with emotional problems.”
+The Philadelphia 2005 Grand Jury Report said Father Stanley Gana “took advantage of altar boys, their trusting families, and vulnerable teenagers with emotional problems.”
 Again and again and again, Gana’s victims and their families where threatened and intimidated when they attempted to speak up so that the Archdiocese of Philadelphia never faced the consequences of its leaders’ actions and Gana could remain a priest.
 It is very clear that the Gana matter was particularly offensive to the members of the grand jury – and it is clear why.

 GANA HIMSELF BRAGGED ABOUT ALL OF THE SEXUAL ABUSE HE GOT AWAY WITH – TO HIS OTHER VICTIMS